Breast Augmentation Surgery in Chicago, IL

 Can I breastfeed with Breast Implants?

-It is by no means a certainty that breast augmentation will cause a woman to be unable to breastfeed, but this is another question that can be best answered through consultation with the doctor.
-Even in the absence of any cosmetic interventions, not all women are able to produce the same quantities of breastmilk.
+t is by no means a certainty that women with breast implants will be unable to breastfeed, but this is another question that can be best answered through a consultation with Dr. Placik.
+Even in the absence of any cosmetic interventions, not all women can produce the same quantities of breastmilk.
 The possibility that you will experience difficulty breastfeeding is also affected by your cosmetic goals and the specific procedure that will be needed to achieve them.

 What are the risks of breast augmentation surgery?

-Dr. Placik places extremely fine incisions in strategic locations to minimize their visibility.
+Dr. Placik places extremely fine incisions in strategic locations to conceal any visible scars.
 Furthermore, over time, the scars will heal entirely and merge with the surrounding skin, becoming invisible to the naked eye.
 It takes approximately 18 months for the scars to heal completely—before that, the scars might even darken before they become better.
 The speed with which your scars heal and fade away depends on various factors, including your lifestyle, aftercare, genetics, etc. You must avoid smoking to ensure optimal healing.

 Which Breast Implant is more natural while also providing larger breasts?